 The different pieces of equipment are used to transform the playground into a snowy mountain or dangerous ravine, requiring pupils to work as a team and strive to succeed.

 Unique and challenging; pupils love the COJO Box – and that enthusiasm can be harnessed in the classroom too.
-We take the topic for the term (such as the achievements of Ed Stafford, who walked the length of the Amazon River) and feed it into all areas of the curriculum.
+We take the topic for the term (such as the achievements of Medieval explorer Ibn Battuta, who travelled 75,000 miles) and feed it into all areas of the curriculum.

-Pupils are calculating Ed’s journey times in maths lessons, writing imaginary letters home in literacy and studying the Amazonian habitat in science.
+Pupils are calculating Ibn,s journey times in maths lessons, writing imaginary letters home in literacy and studying the desert habitat in science.
 This cross-curricular approach helps to reinforce the message behind each mission – ultimately, that pupils can do anything they put their minds to.

 Building character and life skills is a huge part of a young person’s day.